-The resources committee with the help of the responsible officer reviews the controls and manages the risk on a
+The resources committee with the help of the responsible officer reviews the controls and manages the risk on a termly basis.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and finance committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the board of trustees on 11 December 2019 and signed on its behalf by:
+Approved by order of the board of trustees on ... i0/i2/202 Gand signed on its behalf by: